ohxrn/ohxrn/README.md

 ### Hi there 👋
-My Name is Jack Ohrn, a full stack developer that has recently gradiated from Coding Dojo's Full Stack Bootcamp.
+My Name is Jack Ohrn, a full stack developer that has recently gradiated from Coding Dojo's Full Stack Bootcamp. <br>
 🛸Mastery in React🛸
 📡 Other technologies below 📡
       👾 JAVA